 It was hot and steamy on the makeshift dance floor as I swilled what I thought was a lot of bitter lemon with a little gin, but the bitter lemon disguised a lethal cocktail of various spirits.
 With my sound system set to max volume, Tina Turner’s Nutbush City Limits began to sound hollow and distant as my surroundings blurred and my speech slurred.
 I managed to make it upstairs to the bathroom where, kneeling in front of the lavatory, I projectile vomited the fermenting brew inside my stomach.

 Exhausted, I collapsed to the floor and rolled on to my back.
 The bathroom walls were covered with wallpaper, featuring single-stemmed roses spaced six inches apart.
 Only I could see twice as many roses than the designer created, which spun and twirled, dive-bombing me Walt Disney-style.

 I came to the following morning, the party long since over and still lying on the bathroom floor.
 Enveloped in the smell of wet dog, curled up with the family’s golden retriever.
 Every dehydrated inch of me felt nauseous.
 My head felt like it was being hit with a sledgehammer, and I imagined I could hear the music from the shower scene in Alfred Hitchcock’s Phsyco.

 “Her head felt like elephants were doing the merengue on her cerebellum.”

 It was a sound learning curve, although I had been unaware of how much and how many different types of alcohol were sloshing around in my bitter lemon.

-But however out of sorts I might have felt since then after having had one too many, I will never feel quite as appalling as I did with my first ever hangover, waking to the aroma of wet dog and having been traumatised by dive-bombing single-stemmed red roses.
+Since that time, however bad I might have felt after having had one too many, I will never feel quite as appalling as I did with my first ever hangover.
+Waking up to the aroma of a wet dog and having been traumatised by dive-bombing single-stemmed red roses.